MicrosoftDocs/dataexplorer-docs/data-explorer/find-my-partner.md

 :::image type="icon" source="media/findmypartner/data-mastery-logo.png":::

 Data Mastery is a Data Engineering and Advanced Analytics consultancy.
 Our specialty is the design, build, implementation and management of data analytics solutions.
 Our consultants are experts in advanced analytics using Azure and Databricks.
 Data Mastery help businesses harness the power of their data and make data-driven decisions through advanced analytics, business intelligence, and modern data platforms.
 We have a wealth of knowledge and experience across the Utilities, Mining, Financial Services, Real Estate and Education sectors.
-We have delivered some of Sydney's most exciting Cloud Transformation projects and we look forward to helping you in your journey to the cloud.
+We've delivered some of Sydney's most exciting Cloud Transformation projects and we look forward to helping you in your journey to the cloud.

 **Partner type**